Skip to content

 biomcp study survival ... --chart survival --terminal

-# SVG — structured, parseable, 36x smaller than PNG
+# SVG — structured, parseable, lightweight

 biomcp study survival ... --chart survival -o survival.svg